Drywall and Ceiling Tile Installers - 47-2081.00

 • Apply cement to backs of tiles and press tiles into place, aligning them with layout marks or joints of previously laid tile.

-• Apply or mount acoustical tile or blocks, strips, or sheets of shock-absorbing materials to ceilings and walls of buildings to reduce reflection of sound or to decorate rooms.
+• Apply or mount acoustical tile or blocks, strips, or sheets of shock-absorbing materials to ceilings or walls of buildings to reduce reflection of sound or to decorate rooms.

-• Assemble and install metal framing and decorative trim for windows, doorways, and vents.
+• Assemble or install metal framing or decorative trim for windows, doorways, or vents.

 • Coordinate work with drywall finishers who cover the seams between drywall panels.

-• Cut and screw together metal channels to make floor and ceiling frames, according to plans for the location of rooms and hallways.
+• Cut and screw together metal channels to make floor or ceiling frames, according to plans for the location of rooms or hallways.

-• Cut fixture and border tiles to size, using keyhole saws, and insert them into surrounding frameworks.
+• Cut fixture or border tiles to size, using keyhole saws, and insert them into surrounding frameworks.

-• Fasten metal or rockboard lath to the structural framework of walls, ceilings, and partitions of buildings, using nails, screws, staples, or wire-ties.
+• Fasten metal or rockboard lath to the structural framework of walls, ceilings, or partitions of buildings, using nails, screws, staples, or wire-ties.

 • Fit and fasten wallboard or drywall into position on wood or metal frameworks, using glue, nails, or screws.

-• Hang dry lines (stretched string) to wall moldings in order to guide positioning of main runners.
+• Hang dry lines to wall moldings to guide positioning of main runners.

-• Hang drywall panels on metal frameworks of walls and ceilings in offices, schools, and other large buildings, using lifts or hoists to adjust panel heights when necessary.
+• Hang drywall panels on metal frameworks of walls and ceilings in offices, schools, or other large buildings, using lifts or hoists to adjust panel heights, when necessary.

-• Inspect furrings, mechanical mountings, and masonry surface for plumbness and level, using spirit or water levels.
+• Inspect furrings, mechanical mountings, or masonry surfaces for plumbness and level, using spirit or water levels.

 • Install blanket insulation between studs and tack plastic moisture barriers over insulation.